 Medical assistants are multi-skilled professionals who assist physicians with the administrative and clinical aspects of patient care.

 The Medical Assistant Technology program is designed to be completed in four (4) semesters on a full-time basis when the student begins the technical portion of the program.
 The degree program consists of open enrollment courses (general education and division specific) and program specific courses with limited enrollment.
 The open enrollment courses may be taken prior to entry into the limited enrollment courses.
 To qualify for entry to limited enrollment courses, please see the Applicant Information packet located on the webpage.
 A cumulative GPA of 2.0 is required, as well as a grade of C or higher in all program courses.
-The student will be required to complete 315 hours of unpaid practicum during their second year of the program.
-Note: A complete physical examination and specific immunizations are required, at the student's expense, prior to enrolling in the practicum component of the curriculum.
+The student will be required to complete 420 hours of unpaid practicum during their second year of the program.
+Note: A complete physical examination, specific immunizations, and personal health insurance are required, at the student's expense, prior to enrolling in the practicum component of the curriculum.

 The graduate is eligible to take the National Certification Examination to become a Certified Medical Assistant (CMA).

 Currently Medical Assistant Technology is one of the fastest growing occupations in the United States.
 Options for individuals seeking medical services and treatment: urgent care, surgicare and ambulatory care centers, as well as health maintenance organizations (HMO’s), multi-physician group practices and medical specialty clinics have opened new career opportunities.

 Formal articulation agreements with other colleges and universities indicate how Sinclair programs and courses will transfer to other institutions.

 Certification is optional for students once they have completed the program.
 Graduates may practice without certificaton at this time.

 Click here to view the Medical Assistant Technology Program Information Packet.

 |Medical Assistant Technology Elective||3|